TangibleInc/loops-and-logic-docs/docs/dynamic-tags/08 - if/index.md

 - Logic
 ---

 The `If` tag evaluates whether a condition is true or false.
-When the condition is true, its inner content is displayed.
+When the condition is true, its inner content is run or displayed.

 The basic structure is:
 ```html